katerinaksystra/pameas-rules/README.md

 ```
 In this definition:

-Evacuation_profile_completed \in SET_of_Defined_Events which is a set of predefined events that change the system state
+*Evacuation_profile_completed \in SET_of_Defined_Events* which is a set of predefined events that change the system state

-Evacuation_profile_completed event denotes the completion of the evacuation profiles of the passengers
+*Evacuation_profile_completed event* denotes the completion of the evacuation profiles of the passengers

-p is a constant of type Person
+*p* is a constant of type *Person*

-getPerson: S-> Person is a function that takes as input a state of the system and returns the person of the state
+*getPerson: S-> Person* is a function that takes as input a state of the system and returns the person of the state

-getType : Person-> pType is a function that takes as input an element of type Person and returns his type, an element of the set {“Crew”, “Passenger”}
+*getType : Person-> pType* is a function that takes as input an element of type Person and returns his type, an element of the set {“Crew”, “Passenger”}
 g is a constant of type Geofence

-getGeofence: Person State->Geofence is a function that takes as input an element of type Person and returns the geofence of the ship in which the person is currently located
+*getGeofence: Person State -> Geofence* is a function that takes as input an element of type Person and returns the geofence of the ship in which the person is currently located

-getAssignMSpath: Person-> Path  is a function that takes as input a Person and returns the path to the assigned Master Station of that person
+*getAssignMSpath: Person-> Pat*h  is a function that takes as input a Person and returns the path to the assigned Master Station of that person

-getStatusMSPath: State Path->Status is a function that takes as input a state and a path to a Master Station and returns an element of the set {free, blocked} denoting the current status of the path to the master station
+*getStatusMSPath: State Path -> Status* is a function that takes as input a state and a path to a Master Station and returns an element of the set {free, blocked} denoting the current status of the path to the master station

-AssignMSpath: Person->SET_OF_MS_PATHS is a function that takes as input an element of type Person and assigns a path and a Master Station to that person
+*AssignMSpath: Person->SET_OF_MS_PATHS* is a function that takes as input an element of type Person and assigns a path and a Master Station to that person

 Additionally:

-getPathDescription : Path->PathDescription is a function that takes as input a Path and returns the description of it, i.e. instructions in order to follow this path
+*getPathDescription : Path -> PathDescription* is a function that takes as input a Path and returns the description of it, i.e. instructions in order to follow this path

-getPathImage : Path->Image is a function that takes as input a Path and returns an image with a map of this path
+*getPathImage : Path -> Image* is a function that takes as input a Path and returns an image with a map of this path

 Essentially, the Evacuation path profile ruleset is triggered after the completion of the evacuation profiles of the passengers (event) and defines each passenger’s mustering path (action) based on their current location and the status of the paths (condition) by assigning to the passenger a Master Sation and a Path to the Master Station.

 The second ruleset is defined as;
-Definition 2.2 (RS2.2 - Update Evacuation path ruleset): The Update Evacuation path ruleset is defined as follows:
+**Definition 2.2 (RS2.2 - Update Evacuation path ruleset):** *The Update Evacuation path ruleset is defined as follows:*
 ```
 ECA(
 ON(Evacuation_profile_completed and GeoFence_status_update)